Newbridge, Caerphilly: Notable people

-Notable people to have grown up in Newbridge include, world-champion boxer Joe Calzaghe CBE; Kim Simmonds of Savoy Brown; Steve Strange, frontman of New Romantic band Visage; and Sir Terry Matthews OBE, high-tech entrepreneur and owner of the Celtic Manor Resort.
-British Lions and Welsh rugby union captain and coach John Dawes OBE is from Chapel-Of-Ease, near Newbridge.
+Notable people to have grown up in Newbridge include, world-champion boxer Joe Calzaghe; Kim Simmonds of Savoy Brown; Steve Strange, frontman of New Romantic band Visage; and Sir Terry Matthews, high-tech entrepreneur and owner of the Celtic Manor Resort.
+British Lions and Welsh rugby union captain and coach John Dawes is from Chapel-Of-Ease, near Newbridge.
 Elliot Dee who plays rugby for Wales was born and raised in Newbridge.
-The Town also hosts a world famous Brass Band Newbridge Celynen Band that over its time has been an award winning brass band and winning many competitions.
+The town also hosts the Newbridge Celynen Brass Band that over its time has won many awards and competitions.